Opinion | Raskin’s withdrawal frees Biden to pick someone who will focus on banks

 Yet it’s far from obvious that climate change actually presents a serious systemic risk to the banking system.
 Oh, supporters of this approach can cite myriad economic costs of climate change, from property losses to wildfires, to a potentially catastrophic decline in the value of fossil fuel assets as we find alternatives.
 The banking industry is exposed to those risks, because the banking industry is exposed to just about anything that happens in the economy.

-Yet it’s hard to sketch out a scenario where the financial system is brought to its knees by a switch to cold fusion.
+Yet it’s hard to sketch out a scenario in which the financial system is brought to its knees by a switch to cold fusion.
 Banks concentrated in Texas and North Dakota might well end up with a bunch of bad loans, but the banking system needs to be robust enough to withstand those sorts of regional shocks, whatever their cause.
 Nor is a decades-long ramp-up in the number of wildfires and hurricanes going to throw the system into a 2009-like tizzy; insurance and loans will undoubtedly become more expensive in those areas, but that’s not the kind of fast-moving, unrecognized risk that can topple the whole system.

 All of which raises suspicions that talk about banking stability is really cover for a broader ideological project.
 Recall that in 2020, Raskin wrote an op-ed for the New York Times opposing pandemic relief funds for fossil fuel companies, calling them “a risky investment in the past.”